Shear flows and their suppression at large aspect ratio. Two-dimensional simulations of a growing convection zone: Model and numerical method

+It is worth clarifying that we choose zero flux boundary conditions for solute to ensure conservation within the box.
+The inconsistency between the initial solute gradient (uniform across the fluid) and the zero flux boundary conditions for solute does not have a significant effect on our calculations because the running time of the simulations is at most $0.5\%$ of the time that takes for solute to diffuse across the box.
+Further, although the initial gradient is eroded near the top and bottom boundaries, it only slightly affects the bottom boundary.
+The convective motions near the top rapidly mix the initial gradient, making the solute concentration uniform everywhere inside the convection zone ($\partial S/\partial z = 0$, including the top boundary).

 Following Sect.
-2 in \citep{2020arXiv200704265F}, we non-dimensionalize the variables using as characteristic length and time scales the box height, $H$, and the thermal diffusion time across the box, $H^2/\kappa_T$ (where $\kappa_T$ is the thermal diffusivity).
-Solute concentration is measured in units of the initial solute contrast across the box, $\delta S_0$, and temperature is in units of the initial solute contrast, $\beta \delta S_0/\alpha$ (here $\beta$ and $\alpha$ are the coefficients of solute and thermal contraction-expansion, respectively).
-The resulting dimensionless equations are
+2 in \citep{2020PhRvF...5l4501F}, we non-dimensionalize the variables using as characteristic length and time scales the box height, $H$, and the thermal diffusion time across the box, $t_{\rm diff} = H^2/\kappa_T$.
+Note that after this choice the velocity scale is $v_{\mathrm{diff}} = \kappa_T/H$.
+Further, solute concentration is measured in units of the initial solute contrast across the box, $\delta S_0$, and the temperature unit is written in terms of the imposed flux as $F_0 H/k$.
+The resulting dimensionless equations (with the dimensionless variables written with a tilde on the top) are